Report from the Open Problems Session at OPSFA13: Generalized linearization formulas for hypergeometric orthogonal polynomials

-The best chance for f\/inding generalized linearization coef\/f\/icients which are hypergeometric functions is for the Gegenbauer and continuous $q$-ultraspherical/Rogers polynomials.
-This is because these linearization coef\/f\/icients are given by products of Pochhammer symbols.
+The best chance for finding generalized linearization coefficients which are hypergeometric functions is for the Gegenbauer and continuous $q$-ultraspherical/Rogers polynomials.
+This is because these linearization coefficients are given by products of Pochhammer symbols.
 Perhaps other orthogonal polynomials in the ($q$-)Askey scheme are amenable to this calculation, but we have yet to uncover further closed-form linearization formulae.

-Motivations for considering ordinary linearization formulas and for connection formulas are very clearly given in \cite{AskeyRob2}.
-Generalized linearization formulas, have the same motivations amplif\/ied by an ability to freely choose parameters.
-It has been suggested by an editor of the current special issue that the most simple example of a generalized linearization formula involves Chebyshev polynomials of the f\/irst kind \cite[(6.4.13)]{AAR}
+Motivations for considering ordinary linearization formulas and for connection formulas are given in~\cite{AskeyRob2}.
+Generalized linearization formulas, have the same motivations amplified by an ability to freely choose parameters.
+It has been suggested by an editor of the current special issue that the most simple example of a generalized linearization formula involves Chebyshev polynomials of the first kind \cite[equation~(6.4.13)]{AAR}

 where $\epsilon_n=2-\delta_{n,0}$ is the Neumann factor, and Chebyshev polynomials of the second kind